whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-07-DermOrganic-Intensive-Hair-Repair-Masque-Review.md

 Final result, my hair was softer and very minimal frizz (which says a lot since I typically have a lot of frizz when I don’t use any product at all).
 My hair also felt stronger and although this masque had natural oil in it, it did not weigh my hair down, in fact I think it added some volume to it (my hair was air dried too!).
 I’m glad I found this masque and this is now my go to for hair treatment.
 <br>
 <br>
 <b>VERDICT:</b> Great hair masque that is not only effective but has natural and vegan ingredients.
 It’s also safe on color-treated hair.
-My new favorite hair mask!
+The cost is also very affordable compared to brand name conditioners and masks, and this bottle will go a long way for me.
+Needless to say, this is my new favorite hair mask!